worst happened the other night. Driving to HEB, turned on the heat,

 Unhook battery, remove air bag modules, ignition cylinder, glove box

 door.
-Lay the air bags dangerous-side-up; resist the urge to stack other
+Lay the air bags dangerous-side-up; resist the urge to stack

-parts on top of them.
+other parts on top of them.

-Remove trim along bottom edges of doors, and trim from the floor to the
+Remove trim along bottom edges of doors, and trim from the floor to

-trim across the top of the dash, near the windshield.
+piece of trim across the top of the dash, near the windshield.

-Pull steering wheel off, remove trim around column, top piece is a pain.
+Pull steering wheel off, remove trim around column, top piece is a

+pain.
 Remove the park release and hood release handles, trim below the

 steering column, and the kneecap catcher shield behind it.
 Pull center